saulo19297/Cyclistic-Bike-Share/README.md

 ## Project
 a bike-share company's director of marketing believes the company’s future success depends on maximizing the number of annual memberships.
-Therefore, the goal is to analyze de data provided to find out what is the different between casual riders and members.
+Therefore, the goal is to analyze data provided to find out what is the different between casual riders and members.

 ## Data Cleaning
 - check all files have the same columns